berrak/LedTask/README.md

 ## Run the first example

-Connect either four individual LEDs with a limiting 1 kOhm resistor to VCC, or get yourself the breadboard-friendly tiny `The TinyLedSwitch - A Universal Breakout Board`.
+Connect either four individual LEDs with a limiting 1 kOhm resistor to VCC, or get yourself the `TinyLedSwitch - A Universal Breakout Board`.
 Please see below for how to purchase it.

 | Platform | Digital Pin# | Led# Cathode |
 |-|-|-|